grd/FreePDM/src/filesystem_sshfs/README.md

 `checkin_file(fname, descr, long_descr=None)`removes the locking but also uploads the file to the PDM.
 You need to write a description of what you did.

-## Renaming of file
+## Renaming of directory or file
-`rename_file(fname)` rename a file, for instance when he or she wants to use a file with a specified numbering system.
+`rename(src, dest)` rename a directory or a file, for instance when he or she wants to use a file with a specified numbering system.

 ## Moving files
 `move_file(fname, dest_dir)` moves a file to a different directory.